juanedflores/Prototyping-Methods-Lab-Website/Arduino/dice_roller/dice_roller.md

 As we get closer and closer to actual code, we notice that `picked_led` runs us into a problem.
 How do we get the corresponding LED output pins that go from 7-12 when the random numbers go from 0-5?

 There are actually many ways to solve this.
 We could potentially just use digital pins 0 - 5, but that is impractical.
-We could instead change the random numbers to not be of range 0 - 5, but to 7 - 12.
+We could instead change the random numbers to not be of range 0 - 5, but of 7 - 12.

-### 1. use random() min and max value
+### Use random() min and max value

 `random()` can take two parameters.
 If you provide two parameters, the first one will be the `min` and the second will be the `max`.
-So instead of starting from 0, it can start from the `min` and up to but not including the `max`.
+So instead of starting from 0, it can start from the `min` and up to but not including the `max` number.

 `random(7, 13)`: will give us the range 7 - 12.